krestfield/docs/pki/create_a_pfx.md

 Whilst Certdog allows for certificates to be provisioned as PFX files (as well as JKS and PEM).
 There are occasions when you need to generate a PFX file using standard Microsoft tooling

-In this example, we will generate a CSR (marking it as exportable)
+In this example, we will generate a CSR (marking it as exportable), submit the request and obtain the certificate, then export as a PFX

 <br>